Vikms95/js-top-calculator/notes.md

 totalValue = operate(operator, operand1,operand2));
 addListenerNumButton  > populate Sum,Log and store number in lastOperandUsed

-operate with lastOperandUsed + totalValue
+operate with totalValue + lastOperandUsed

+isFirstOperation = check if totalValue is 0